35 Cheap Travel Tips for Traveling on a Budget

 2. Find free events in the area.

 Often you can find free activities through local websites.
 Some attractions have free days, or you can get free admission through your credit card, AAA membership, AARP or with a student ID.
+Look for other attractions like free walking tours on the city’s commerce website, or ask local people for cheap travel tips in the area.

 3. Use attraction coupons found in brochures and tourist booklets.